movabletype/mt-docs-data-api-reference/src/v4/data-structures.md

 + sanitizeSpec (string) - The limit html tags of this site's comment.
 "0" is default.
 + serverOffset (number) - The server offset for this site.
 + sitePath (string) - The site path for this site.
 This property only accepts absolute path.
-+ siteSubdomain (string) - The subdomain for this site.
-This is write-only property.
 + smartReplace (number) - The punctuation replacement of this site. `0`: No substitution.  / `1`: Character entities. / `2`: ASCII equivalents.
 + sortOrderPosts (string) - The default sorting direction for the entry listing.
 Available value is follows. `ascend`: Ascengin order. / `descend`: Descending order.
 + sortOrderComments (string) - The comment order of this site.
 Available value is follows. `ascend`: Ascending order. / `descend`: Descending order